ljreaux/meadtools-nextjs-migration/README.md

 ## Installation

 You can install MeadTools locally.
-Because the entire app is now built in Next.js 15 and uses React 19, some dependencies require special handling.
-Support for these will likely improve in the future.
+Because the entire app is now built in Next.js 15 and uses React 18.

 You also may want to remove i18nexus pull from the start scripts for local development.
 By default, i18nexus is included in the dev, build, and start scripts to sync translations from the external service.
 However, if you’re using the translations already included in the repository, you can remove it.
 To modify the scripts section, open the package.json at the root of the project and change the scripts to match the following.